Razzjava/blackjack-project/README.md

-## Black Jack Project
+## BlackJack Project

-Welcome to the balckJack game.
+Welcome to the blackjack game.

 This game is currently running on terminal only